 I have deferred benefits.
 What if I die before my NRD and before my deferred benefits have come into payment?

-If you die before your NRD and before your deferred benefits have come into payment, the following will be payable:
+If you die before your NRD and before your deferred benefits have come into payment, a lump sum will be payable equal to the amount of your contributions (including Additional Voluntary Contributions) with interest.